Roland Wakelin

 Roland Wakelin (17 April 1887 – 28 May 1971) was a New Zealand-born Australian painter and teacher.

 Early life

 Roland Shakespeare Wakelin was born on 17 April 1887 in Greytown, New Zealand.
 He studied at Wellington Technical School from 1902 to 1903.
 Shortly after, while working in the Land and Income Tax Department, he took night classes in painting under Henri Bastings.
-In 1908 and 1909, he visited his brother in Sydney then in 1912 joined him, then enrolled in the Royal Art Society School to study drawing and painting under Dattilo Rubbo alongside fellow students Smith, Norah Simpson and Roy de Maistre.
+In 1908 and 1909, he visited his brother in Sydney then in 1912 joined him, then enrolled in the Royal Art Society School to study drawing and painting under Dattilo Rubbo alongside fellow students Grace Cossington Smith, Norah Simpson and Roy de Maistre.

 Career

 In 1913, he started working at the New South Wales Land Tax Office.
 In 1914, he started working as a ticket writer for Mark Foy's and David Jones department stores, then from 1916 worked for the commercial art firm of Smith and Julius.
 In this position, Wakelin found himself working alongside “fellow artists such as Lloyd Rees and James Muir Auld.”
 Early in 1919, he commenced study at the Royal Art Society’s classes “where he found a sympathetic teacher in A. Datillo Rubbo.”
 Later in 1919, together with Roy de Maistre, he held a two-man exhibition Colour in Art influenced by Cézanne, Gauguin and Van Gogh at Gayfield Shaw's art salon in Sydney.
 Before leaving for London, Wakelin exhibited at the art gallery of Anthony Horden and Sons.
 A review in the Sydney Morning Herald described his work as "daring," displaying "a splendid audacity" and a "spirit of modernism."

 He worked in London as a freelance artist (spending some time in Paris) from 1922 to 1924.
 Wakelin needed to work in England to keep his family and obtained employment with “Hopwoods and Cinads advertising agencies.
 He worked as an illustrator and scenario writer.”

 On his return to Sydney in 1925 he held an exhibition of his work, largely influenced by Cézanne, at John Young's Macquarie Galleries.
 An insight into his professional life can be found in a comment in the Daily Telegraph in 1928.
 The writer describes Wakelin as "the most solitary artist in Sydney," who "for fifteen years has worked practically alone."
 In 1934 he was elected a member of the Society of Artists.
 “In 1935, the Art Gallery of New South Wales acquired its first Wakelin, Mount Wellington.”
 He held frequent further exhibitions between 1928 and 1970, with a memorial exhibition held in 1972.
 An example of his work, exhibited in 1944 at the Macquarie Galleries, the reviewer describes Wakelin as having an exploring temperament and "one of our most forceful painters."